ibm-cloud-streaming-retail-demo/wdp-streams-designer-ml-alert/README.md

 # Dependencies

-- This project has a dependency on the [kafka-producer-for-simulated-data](https://github.com/ibm-cloud-streaming-retail-demo/kafka-producer-for-simulated-data) project being deployed
+- This project has a dependency on the [kafka-producer-for-simulated-data](https://github.com/ibm-cloud-streaming-retail-demo/kafka-producer-for-simulated-data) project being deployed.

 # Prerequisites